The Heritage of Pilgrimage – Podcast

 The faith and the tradition of the churches founded in Germany are no different from those founded among the Spanish and the Celts, in the East, in Egypt, in Libya and elsewhere in the Mediterranean world.
 Just as God’s creature, the sun, is one and the same the world over, so also does the Church’s preaching shine everywhere to enlighten all men who want to come to a knowledge of the truth.

-This excerpt comes from Saint Irenaeus’ monumental work, Against Heresies (Lib 1, 10, 1-3: PG 7, 550-554).
+This excerpt, focusing on the one catholic, apostolic faith, comes from Saint Irenaeus’ monumental work, Against Heresies (Lib 1, 10, 1-3: PG 7, 550-554).
 It appears in the Roman Office of Readings for the Feast of Saint Mark the evangelist, on April 25 with the accompanying biblical reading of Ephesians 4:1-16.

-Saint Mark, a cousin of Barnabas, accompanied Saint Paul on his first missionary journey and later went with him to Rome. he was a disciple of Saint Peter whose teaching was the basis for Mark’s gospel.
+Saint Mark, a cousin of Barnabas, accompanied Saint Paul on his first missionary journey and later went with him to Rome.
+He was a disciple of Saint Peter whose apostolic teaching was the basis for Mark’s gospel.
 Mark is said to be the founder of the Church of Alexandria, Egypt.

 No Comments